Skip to Content

 Wapta Falls are located along the Kicking Horse River, and you can visit them year-round, although they’re especially stunning in winter when they freeze over!

-It’s a flat 4.8-kilometer (3-mile mile) hike from the main parking lot for the Wapta Falls Trail.
-However, the road to the trailhead is closed during the winter and so you’ll have to park on the side of the Trans Canada Highway and snowshoe to the official trailhead, which adds an extra 2 kilometers (1.24 miles) each way.
+It’s a flat 4.8-kilometer (3-mile) hike from the main parking lot for the Wapta Falls Trail.
+However, the road to the trailhead is closed during the winter so you’ll have to park on the side of the Trans Canada Highway and snowshoe to the official trailhead, which adds an extra 2 kilometers (1.24 miles) each way.

 Visit Yoho National Park Visitor Centre